heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 - Culture of work from home and increasing sentiment towards personal space demanding separate rooms from every individual is promoting larger homes.
 - Registration revenue figures from various state govt showing increase in month on month basis, showing that more property transactions are taking places.
 Also cut in stamp duty by govt makes it lucrative to buy property.

+## Technology

+- Govt. looking to upgrade manual system to automatic and data driven, so lots of upcoming contracts for IT industry.

 ## Automobiles

 - Developed nation is not the one where poor can afford personal vehicles but the one where rich also prefers public transport.